tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

 PCA is desighned for linearly structured data, while other algorithms are better suited for non-linearly distributed types of data.
 Furthermore, PCA and Kernel PCA algorithms preserve global structure, whereas t-SNE and MDS strive to save local structure of data.
 The results depend on the parameters we choose, e.g., t-SNE can better save global or local structure depending on the perplexity parameter[1].
-However, the main point in using various algorithms, which were desighned for different purposes, is to better understand the nature of the given data.
+The main reason in using various algorithms, which were desighned for different purposes, is to better understand the nature of the given data.

 From obtained two- and three-dimensional representations, we can conclude that the data has non-linear structure.
 Moreover, data structure keeps the same for both cases: when columns with textual features are included and when they're not.
 Duscussing t-SNE, MDS, and PCA results, we can see that all visualizations in two-dimensional space don't have any distinguishable clusters of data points, indicating that the data is dustributed approximately evenly.
 This statement is supported by "slices" of data obtained in three-dimensional space.
 We see small deviations in the results of PCA and MDS algorithms, but there are no serious differences comparing to t-SNE and Kernel PCA.
 Therefore, we can conclude the following things.
-1. In 2D space, Linear PCA has the result similar to t-SNE and MDS algorithm results: this is .
-Consequently, global and local structures are quite similar.
-2. we can say that the data has primary linear structure but with some non-linear dependencies since results aren't the same.
-3.
+1. In 2D space, Linear PCA produces results similar to those obtained by t-SNE and MDS algorithms: the output distribution resembles an ellipse, with fuzzy boundaries for PCA and more clearly defined contours for t-SNE and MDS.
+Furthermore, there are no distinguishable groups of points or one cluster highly consentrated in some area (the result distribution looks even).
+Thus, the data don't have distinct clusters, but probably contain some features (columns) that cause the data to be spread.
+2. Kernel PCA has different result that highly depend on the kernel function we choose.

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
 Firstly, look at the result of choosing cluster number algorithms: